dialog-semiconductor/BLE_SDK6_examples/interfaces/SPI_or_I2C_DMA_accelerometer/Readme.md

 - Connect P23 to CS.
 - Connect P24 to SCL.
 - Connect P25 to SDO.
-- Connect P27 to INT1.
+- Connect P29 to INT1.

 - Connect P26 to pin 17 of J1 (The middle pin next to UTX)

+- VDDIO and VDD should be connected to v3 on the motherboard

  **Software configuration**